ShareX/sharex.github.io/docs/custom-uploader.md

 Custom uploader system in ShareX let users to upload image/text/file to hosting services or shorten/share URL.
 This feature is mainly used by users who host their own hosting services.

-The easiest way to learn how to configure custom uploader is by checking example custom uploaders: [https://github.com/ShareX/CustomUploaders](https://github.com/ShareX/CustomUploaders)

-You can also pull request your custom uploader there.

 ## Export / Import

 You can export your custom uploader with `.sxcu` extension which allows users to just double click that file to be able to use custom uploader.